Scattered Spider

 |---|---|---|

-| T1566.004 | Spear-phishing via Voice | Primary initial access vector.
+| T1566.004 | Spear-phishing via Voice (Vishing) | Primary initial access vector.
 Native English-speaking callers impersonate employees to IT help desks, requesting MFA resets or credential changes.
-Highly convincing due to pre-researched personal details. |
+Highly convincing due to pre-researched personal details sourced from LinkedIn, company directories, and social media. |

-| T1566.004 (variant) | IT Helpdesk Impersonation via Microsoft Teams | Attacker registers an external Microsoft 365 tenant and places Teams voice or video calls to target employees posing as IT helpdesk or "Help Desk Manager."
+| T1566.004 | IT Helpdesk Impersonation via Microsoft Teams | Attacker registers an external Microsoft 365 tenant and places Teams voice or video calls to target employees posing as IT helpdesk or "Help Desk Manager."
 Exploits the default Teams configuration permitting external domain users to initiate calls with internal users — no prior compromise required.
-Typically preceded by email bombing to manufacture urgency and give the call a plausible pretext.
+Typically preceded by email bombing to manufacture urgency.
 Confirmed for Scattered Spider by MITRE ATT&CK (G1015) and MOXFIVE.
-Firmly confirmed for closely affiliated actors Storm-1811 (Microsoft, May 2024) and STAC5777 (Sophos, January 2025), which share near-identical social engineering mechanics. |
+Firmly confirmed for closely affiliated actors Storm-1811 (Microsoft, May 2024) and STAC5777 (Sophos, January 2025).
+Note: This technique maps to the same MITRE ID as phone vishing — both are T1566.004 — because MITRE does not sub-distinguish the delivery channel. |

-| T1219 (variant) | Remote Access via Quick Assist | In the Teams-based variant, victim is guided through launching Windows Quick Assist and granting full remote control.
+| T1219 | Remote Access via Quick Assist | In the Teams-based variant, victim is guided through launching Windows Quick Assist and granting full remote control.
 Subsequent hands-on-keyboard activity includes steering the user to a spoofed credential-harvesting page, DLL sideloading via trusted Windows mechanisms, encrypted loader deployment, and C2 via proxy infrastructure.
 Payload staging uses Microsoft Azure Blob Storage subdomains and SharePoint links to evade network monitoring.
 Firmly confirmed for Storm-1811 (Microsoft) and STAC5777 (Sophos).
 MOXFIVE reports adoption by Scattered Spider; not yet independently corroborated by a major government advisory naming Scattered Spider and Quick Assist together, but assessed as a credible active risk given documented TTP overlap between these actor clusters. |

-| T1556 | Modify Authentication Process | Once inside identity providers (Okta, Azure AD), registers new MFA devices to maintain persistent access that survives password resets. |
+| T1556 | Modify Authentication Process | Once inside identity providers (Okta, Azure AD/Entra ID), registers new MFA devices under the compromised account to maintain persistent access that survives password resets.
+Creates a persistent foothold that can outlast the initial breach discovery if identity provider audit logs are not actively monitored. |

-| T1199 | Trusted Relationship | Exploitation of managed service provider and vendor access relationships where verification procedures are less rigorous than direct employee processes. |
+| T1199 | Trusted Relationship Exploitation | Exploitation of managed service provider and vendor access relationships where verification procedures are less rigorous than direct employee processes.
+Confirmed in MGM (via unnamed vendor), Caesars (via third-party IT vendor), M&S (via TCS), and Clorox (via Cognizant).
+The most operationally reliable pattern in all documented campaigns. |

-| T1078.004 | Cloud Accounts | Targets cloud identity and SSO systems (Okta, Entra ID) for broad access across all integrated applications rather than targeting individual systems. |
+| T1078.004 | Cloud Accounts | Targets cloud identity and SSO systems (Okta, Entra ID) for broad access across all integrated applications rather than targeting individual systems.
+A single compromised identity provider account can yield access to dozens of downstream SaaS applications simultaneously. |

-| T1486 | Data Encrypted for Impact | Final stage deployment of DragonForce (2025) or BlackCat ransomware after data exfiltration.
-Encryption is the culmination of a patient multi-stage campaign rather than the initial objective. |
+| T1486 | Data Encrypted for Impact | Final stage deployment of DragonForce (2025) or BlackCat/ALPHV (2023) ransomware after data exfiltration.
+Encryption is the culmination of a patient multi-stage campaign — in the M&S breach, attackers dwell time spanned roughly February to April 2025 before deploying ransomware.
+The encryption event is the moment of detection, not the moment of breach. |

 Known Campaigns